 It’s true that videos are an awesome all-around content that can be used on virtually any social media platform worth its salt.
 But the significant differences between user groups of each social media platform makes it difficult to establish one ideal type of video for all of them.

-By reading this brief guide, I hope that you have a better idea of what videos in each social media should be like – and therefore get better results from your campaigns.
+By reading this brief guide, I hope that you have a better idea of what video content in each social media should be like – and therefore get better results from your marketing campaigns.